-Editor’s Note: Stivi Cooke is an Australian expat based in Hoi An Ancient Town in central Vietnam.
-He is working as an English language and hospitality teacher in the town.
+Editor’s Note: Stivi Cooke is an Australian expat based in Hoi An City in central Vietnam.
+He is working as an English language and hospitality teacher in the city.

 Hooray!
 Soon it will be the Year of the Horse and we all get an opportunity to relax from Vietnam’s usual frantic pace.
 Time to sweep away the ghosts out of the house, paint the fence and do a lot of cooking!
 And soak up the peace and quiet… Or am I wrong?

 The typical expat life in Vietnam includes insane traffic, strange foods, very strange conversations, disappointments and frustrations that just make you want to drink a lot of beer to forget!

 And noise… Endless, overwhelming, deafening, exasperating, mind-boggling noise.

 Mind you, that is the situation in a lot of Asia.
 Bangkok can make you want to put paper in your ears and hide in your hotel room.
 Jakarta often makes you want to hide in an underground cave with headphones and snack food.
 Seoul’s mega-highways can bring you running into a soundproofed karaoke bar faster than diarrhea!
 Yet Vietnam’s noise levels take you into uncharted territory that your ears have never experienced.

 When I first arrived in Hoi An, a UNESCO World Heritage Site in central Vietnam, five years ago to settle down and work, I chose a house far from the center of the town with not many houses nearby.
 Surrounded by the fruit trees and vegetable gardens, I thought I was cleverer than all my expat friends.
 My cunning plan was to avoid the karaoke bars blaring out like a jet engine and the tour buses honking as if it was liberation day all over again.
 Little did I suspect that I had walked into the world’s biggest experimental sound laboratory.